Energy in Myanmar: Solar energy

 Developing solar energy in Myanmar is viewed as an important climate change mitigation measure for the country that is highly vulnerable to the detrimental impacts of climate change.

 Myanmar has one solar power plant operating in Minbu, Magway Division.
 The plant has the capacity to produce 170 MW of electricity.
 The country plans to build two more solar power plants Mandalay Division, each to have a generation capacity of 150 MW.
 Energy subsidies for electricity and lacking tax policy, lack of qualified workforce and limited public administration capacity are viewed to be among the main obstacles complicating development of solar energy in Myanmar.
 Another study identified three major barriers to promoting solar energy in Myanmar: weak renewable energy governance, lacking clear regulatory mechanisms, and the complicated investment climate for international investors.

-On 18 May 2020, Ministry of Electricity and Energy issued an invitation to submit prequalifying bids for the construction of several solar plants throughout the country, with a combined capacity of 1060 MW.
+On 18 May 2020, the Ministry of Electricity and Energy issued an invitation to submit prequalifying bids for the construction of several solar plants throughout the country, with a combined capacity of 1060 MW.
 The ministry received more than 150 bids for the tenders and on 9 September 2020 bidders were announced.
 All but one of the winning bids for the 30 sites involved Chinese companies, with unit price ranging from 3.48 US cents to 5.1 cents per kilowatt hour.